ronp001/hygen-create/README.md

 Target dir: /tmp/_templates/greeter

-Parent dir generation: OFF (the generator will add content to the current directory)
+Parent dir generation: OFF (the resulting generator will add content to the current directory)
 ```

 This way we can make changes to the generated project and immediately turn those into an updated